rust-lang/book/src/ch17-03-more-futures.md

 The `trpl::join_all` function accepts any type which implements the `Iterator` trait, which we learned about back in Chapter 13, so it seems like just the ticket.
-Let’s try putting our futures in a vector, so we can swap out our `join3` call and replace it with `join_all`.
+Let’s try putting our futures in a vector, and replace `join3` with `join_all`.

 <Listing  number="17-TODO" caption="Storing anonymous futures in a vector and calling `join_all`">